1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 The Saturday Evening Picnic was held as usual, on the Stokey's favorite beach, Saturday, July 30th.

-Mr. and Mrs. Sherley, Ella Sherley, Newton and John Sherley visited the Stokeys, Saturday and Sunday, July 23rd and 24th.
-They had a picnic at Nobska; it began to rain just as they had finished their supper and so they sat in the automobile and watched the storm.
+Mr. and Mrs. Sherley, Ella Sherley, Newton and Warren Sherley visited the Stokeys, Saturday and Sunday, July 23rd and 24th.
+They had a picnic at Nobska; it began to rain just as they had finished supper so they sat in the automobile and watched the storm.

 Mrs. Van Doorn, of Milwaukee, is expected in Woods Hole, Monday evening, August 1st.